earthai-tech/watex/docs/view.rst

    :align: center
    :scale: 50%

-At a glance, the figure above shows that most of the drillings carried out on granites have an `FR` of around :math:`1 \quad m^3/hr`
-(:math:`FR1:0< FR \leq 1`).
+At a glance, the figure above shows that most of the drillings carried out on granites have an `FR` of around :math:`1 \quad m^3/hr` (:math:`FR1:0< FR \leq 1`).
 With these kinds of flows, it is obvious that the boreholes will be unproductive (unsustainable) within a few years.
 However, the volcano-sedimentary schists seem the most suitable geological structure with an `FR` greater than :math:`3 \quad m^3/hr`.
 However, the wide fractures on these formations (explained by :math:`ohmS > 1500 \Omega.m^2`) do not mean that they should be more productive since all the drillings performed on the wide fracture do not always give a productive `FR` (:math:`FR>3 \quad m^3/hr`) contrary to the narrow fractures (around 1000 ohmS).
 As a result, it is reliable to consider this approach during a future DWSC such as the geology of the area and also the rock fracturing ratio computed thanks to the parameters `sfi` and `ohmS`.

 Plot Features Scattering: :meth:`~watex.view.QuickPlot.scatteringfeatures`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~watex.view.QuickPlot.scatteringfeatures` draws a scatter plot with possibility of several semantic features grouping.
-Indeed `scatteringfeatures` analysis is a process of understanding how features in a dataset relate to each other and how those relationships depend on other features.
-Visualization can be a core component of this process because, when data are visualized properly,the human visual system can see trends and patterns that indicate a relationship.
-Below is an example of feature scattering
+:meth:`~watex.view.QuickPlot.scatteringfeatures` draws a scatter plot with possibility of several semantic features grouping.Indeed `scatteringfeatures` analysis is a process of understanding how features in a dataset relate to each other and how those relationships depend on other features.
+Visualization can be a core component of this process because, when data are visualized properly, the human visual system can see trends and patterns that indicate a relationship.
+Below is an example of feature scattering plots:
-plots:

 .. code-block:: python